When you first see your LMC you will be asked to give a blood sample to test for:

 Your LMC will make arrangements with the hospital on your behalf.

-For a virtual tour of the maternity unit click here
+Take a virtual tour of our unit

 The maternity ward has single rooms, some with shared bathrooms.